Liberation Organization of the People of Afghanistan

 SAMA was a Marxist–Leninist–Maoist group with links to the Revolutionary Internationalist Movement although not all of its members were Maoists, it rejected the Three Worlds Theory in opposition to Faiz Ahmad's ALO.
 SAMA had its origins in the Shalleh-ye Javiyd Maoist movement of the 1960s and 1970s.

-SAMA was known for its spectacular guerrilla attacks.
-They often recruited armed outlaws and bandits as guerrillas.
-SAMA guerrillas attacked Soviet convoys, robbed the government of money supplied to it by the Soviets, and carried out assassinations.
-In one instance SAMA fighters dressed in army uniforms broke into a military base and looted it of its weapons, and even kidnapped a Soviet general.
+SAMA itself was mainly created after a disagreement with Faiz Ahmad.
+Majid abandoned the ALO and proceeded to found his own Maoist group, SAMA.

 After Kalakani's death SAMA stagnated and declined, fighting between SAMA and Hekmatyar's Party of Islam had driven SAMA out of Kalakan and Koh Daman by 1983.
 By 1983 government forces had infiltrated the SAMA organization and attempted to encourage SAMA to join the Government.
 When this did not occur the government arrested 60 of the organization's leaders.
 The new SAMA leadership entered into discussions with government and begun to abandon Maoism and its strategy for New Democracy, causing splits and desertions, as well as the emergence of new Maoist groups.
 By 1989 the organization ceased to exist.